 Fort Worden State Park – Port Townsend, Washington

-You can choose to stay in one of the park’s two pet friendly campgrounds, or opt for a delightful pet friendly vacation rental experience.
-Three dozen Victorian houses which housed the original barracks have been renovated into vacation accommodations, and five of the units welcome pets!
+You can choose to stay in one of the park’s two pet friendly campgrounds, or opt for a truly unique pet friendly vacation rental experience.
+Three dozen Victorian houses which comprised the original barracks have been renovated into vacation accommodations, and five of the units welcome pets!

 All of this is just a few miles from the quaint fishing village of Port Townsend.
 With historic buildings, a lovely marina, and great eateries, it’s a great choice for pet friendly trips.